 Sling Bags- These bags are designed to be carried on your back, but the strap is designed in a way to be able to quickly access your camera equipment.

-Camera Backpacks- A camera backpack is intended to camera lots of equipment over long distances.
-This is especially useful for the outdoor photographer but can really be used by any type of photographer that will be carrying their equipment all day.
+Camera Backpacks- A camera backpack is intended to carry lots of equipment over long distances.
+This is especially useful for the outdoor photographer, but can really be used by any type of photographer that will be carrying their equipment all day.

 Camera Cases- Cases are generally used to store and protect camera equipment when not in use or when travelling.

-Camera Pouch’s- These are designed to hold and protect Point-and-Shoot cameras.
+Camera Pouches- These are designed to hold and protect Point-and-Shoot cameras.
 They might have a wrist strap, but in general, they are not intended as a way to carry a camera.

 There are many types of straps that assist in the carrying of a camera.
 They help to protect against theft if placed over the head or attached to a wrist.
 Often times, the strap is included with the camera, but some aftermarket straps are much better.

 Neck Straps- As the name implies, these are the standard camera strap that goes over the head to rest on your neck.
 They're good for general use and for carrying cameras long distances.

 Wrist Straps - Often provided as an accessory for a Point-and-Shoot camera, wrist straps go over the wrist and then attach to the camera.
 There are some made specifically for DSLRs that provide the flexibility of shooting without a strap, while at the same time protecting the camera from falls or theft.

 Sling Straps- Straps that are often used by professional photographers on location.
 They provide the comfort of shooting without a strap, while at the same time providing the security of a neck/shoulder strap.